-'Resilient' Lionesses will fight after injury setbacks
+'Resilient Lionesses will fight after injury setbacks'

 Last updated on .From the section Women's World Cup

-Goalkeeper Mary Earps says the England squad is a "resilient group" who will "keep fighting" in the Women's World Cup despite further injury setbacks.
+Goalkeeper Mary Earps says the England squad is a "resilient group" that will "keep fighting" in the Women's World Cup despite another injury setback.

-Midfielder Keira Walsh was clearly in pain as she was taken off on a stretcher with an apparent knee injury in Friday's 1-0 win against Denmark.
+Midfielder Keira Walsh was clearly in pain as she was taken off on a stretcher with what appeared to be a knee injury in the win against Denmark.

-The Lionesses lost captain Leah Williamson, Ballon d'Or runner-up and Chelsea playmaker Fran Kirby to injury before the tournament began.
+The Lionesses lost captain Leah Williamson, Ballon d'Or runner-up Beth Mead and Chelsea playmaker Fran Kirby to injury before the tournament started.

 "We're a 'together' group," said Earps.